Kairos Power: TRISO Fuel

-The Fluoride Salt-Cooled High Temperature Reactor (FHR) Kairos is developing uses the same type of coolant that was first demonstrated in the Molten Salt Reactor Experiment – a mixture of lithium fluoride and beryllium fluoride known as "FLiBe."
-Fluoride is known to protect metals from the salt's corrosiveness at higher temperatures.
 Unlike other MSRs, Kairos Power's reactor uses solid fuel.
 TRISO particles are encased in annular graphite fuel pebbles that are buoyant in the molten salt coolant.
 The pebble bed design enables online refueling, allowing fresh fuel to be added and used fuel to be removed without shutting down the reactor.
+The pebbles will circulate continuously, with each pebble traversing the core multiple times.
 TRISO particles cannot melt in a reactor and can withstand extreme temperatures that are well beyond the threshold of current nuclear fuels.
 TRISO has been described by the U.S. Department of Energy as "the most robust nuclear fuel on earth."